 The Company's business is the production of cannabis and cannabis-based products at its facility located at 1050 Hargrieve Road in London, Ontario (the "Indiva Facility").
-Indiva's business objective is to produce cannabis products, including dried flowers, oils and edible products.
+Indiva's business objective is to produce cannabis products, including dried flower, extract and edible products.

 On August 10, 2018, Indiva received an amendment to its cultivation licence to sell medical cannabis (a "Sales Amendment") from Health Canada.
-Indiva currently sells its cannabis products to medical clients and to consumers in the recreational market in the provinces of Ontario, British Columbia, Alberta, Quebec, Nova Scotia, Saskatchewan and Manitoba.
-While Indiva does not currently have plans to sell medical cannabis to other licensed producers, it may do so in the future, depending on market demand, regulatory approvals, and other variables.
+Indiva currently sells the majority of its cannabis products to consumers in the recreational market in the provinces of Ontario, British Columbia, Alberta, Quebec, Nova Scotia, Saskatchewan, Manitoba and New Brunswick and the Yukon territory.
+In Q2 2020, Indiva began selling its cannabis products on a wholesale basis to another licensed producer for sale into its medical channel.

-As of the date hereof, the Company currently hold the following cannabis licences issued by Health Canada:
+As of the date hereof, the Company currently holds the following cannabis licences issued by Health Canada:

 - 1. Standard Cultivation;

-- 2. Standard Processing (for the purposes of packaging and labelling Indiva's produced cannabis products); and
+- 2. Standard Processing; and

-- 3. Sale for Medical Purposes

-(collectively, the "Licence").
+- 3. Sale for Medical Purposes (collectively, the "Licence").